honsys/redmjne/README.md

 This is overdue some updates (as of Aug 2014) -- newer releases of all elements are available, and a number of scripts changes too.
-I plan to return to this "next week or next month (whatever that means).
+I plan to return to this "next week or next month" (whatever that means).